Roquetas de Mar Beach Travel Guide

 Beyond the beach:

 Roquetas de Mar has a smart 18-hole golf course Club de Golf Playa Serena (Urbanización Playa Serena) (www.golfplayaserena.com).
-Three other courses, La Envia Golf, Alboran Golf and Golf Almerimar, are also with easy reach.
+Three other courses, La Envia Golf (www.laenviagolf.com), Alboran Golf (www.alborangolf.com) and Golf Almerimar (www.arhoteles.com), are also with easy reach.
 Birdwatchers visit the salt marsh at Las Marinas, 5km (3 miles) south to see flamingos, little egrets and avocets.
 Another popular spot is Punto Sabinas.
-There are indoor amusements at the Gran Plaza shopping centre.

 Almería is well worth the short trek for its Alcazaba (Moorish fortress) and shopping.
 Granada, with its magnificent Alhambra Palace is a must see.
-For a classic ‘white village’ visit Nijar, famous for the quality of its handicrafts.
-The desert area around Tabernas is known as Cowboy Country as it was here that some of the iconic Spaghetti Westerns (including A Fistful of Dollars) and many other action movies were filmed.
-Mini Hollywood (Carretera Nacional 340) the original movie film set has now been turned into a small theme park featuring live action hold ups, shoot outs and other action sequences alongside film memorabilia and also, somewhat incongruously, a desert zoo.
+For a classic 'white village' visit Nijar, famous for the quality of its handicrafts.
+The desert area around Tabernas is known as Cowboy Country as it was here that some iconic spaghetti westerns (including A Fistful of Dollars) and many other action movies were filmed.
+Oasys Mini Hollywood (Carretera Nacional 340) (www.oasysparquetematico.com), the original movie film set has now been turned into a small theme park featuring live action hold ups, shoot outs and other action sequences alongside film memorabilia and also, somewhat incongruously, a desert zoo and small aquatic zone.
 There are two working film locations very close by; Texas Hollywood and Western Leone, which also show visitors around.
-Texas Hollywood also has themed areas but unless you’re a real movie buff you can give Western Leone a miss.
+Texas Hollywood also has themed areas but unless you're a real movie buff you can give Western Leone a miss.